 Annihilation tries to shoehorn in way too many characters from the first three games, leading to a carousel of faces that make an obligatory appearance before quickly exiting stage left.
 Several key cast members have been replaced, and there's no chemistry between the main characters.
 Some great villains are wasted even before they can see any action.
 The four-armed Shiva unceremoniously dies by walking under a falling cage.
 (Spoiler alert - whoops, too late!
 My bad.)

 The production values are bargain-basement.
 The blue-screen special effects are horrible.
 The pathetic "claymation" monster climax is sure to have Ray Harryhausen spinning in his grave.
-Even the costumes look fake, and the guy playing Baraka is wearing a cheap rubber mask from the party store.
+Even the costumes look fake, with the guy playing Baraka wearing a cheap rubber mask from Party City.

 Fighters seem incapable of moving from one spot to the next without performing a cartwheel, flip, or triple lutz.
 Apparently the proper form is to begin by performing a swan dive, tuck your legs into your body, and proceed to spin 50 feet through the air before landing flat on your feet.
 The fight sequences look awfully fake.
 There's too much wire-work, with combatants that routinely ignore gravity and abruptly change direction in mid-air.
 Whenever someone gets punched there always seems to be a wall of loose bricks behind them.
 And in high definition it's embarrassingly obvious that Ray Park is standing in for Raiden during the fights.

 But the worst aspect of the film by far is the horrendous dialog, which is usually mindless and often incomprehensible.
 The entire script is a joke but here are a few choice quotes I found to be exceptionally vapid and/or just plain stupid: